/

 The core of the problem lies in the inherent complexity of synchronizing two distinct, yet interdependent, systems of record.
 Traditional data integration methods often fail to meet the demands of this task.
 Custom-coded solutions are brittle and resource-intensive, while generic Integration Platform as a Service (iPaaS) offerings and one-way ETL/ELT tools are not engineered for the low-latency, bi-directional data flow required for operational alignment.

-This article evaluates the landscape of data integration tools, focusing on the essential criteria for achieving a true, real-time, and reliable bi-directional sync between your CRM and ERP.
+This article evaluates the landscape of customer data integration tools — from ETL pipelines to real-time sync platforms — focusing on the essential criteria for achieving a true, real-time, and reliable bi-directional sync between your CRM and ERP.

 The Technical Challenge of CRM and ERP Synchronization